 - National Customer Care Center and Programs and Services Team, available 8:30 a.m.–5:00 p.m.
 (ET) at 703-860-0200 and email@example.com.

 - Principal and adviser monthly communications and targeted training opportunities via webinars

 If you are interested in starting a chapter at your school, please review and share the following with the appropriate officials.
 Note that students and parents cannot apply to establish a chapter.

 Step 1: Confirm Eligibility to Apply

-As your school begins the process to apply to become an affiliate of the National Honor Society, there are a few things to consider and prepare before beginning the official application.
+As your school begins the process to apply to become an affiliate chapter of the National Honor Society, make sure that you meet the following criteria:

-- Review the National Honor Society Constitution and make sure your school is willing to comply with it.
+Finally, review the National Honor Society Constitution and make sure your school is willing to comply with these national policies.